JacksonWuxs/DaPy/README.md

 ## Version-Log
 * V1.4.1 (2018-08-19)
-	- Added `replace()` function for high speeded transering your data.
+	- Added `replace()` function for high-speed transering your data;
+	- Fixed some bugs;
 	- Optimized the speed in reading .csv file;
 	- Refactored the DaPy.machine_learn.MLP, which can be form with any layers with any active functions or any cells now;
 	- Refactored the DaPy.Frame and DaPy.SeriesSet in order to improve the efficiency;
+	- Supported to initialize Pandas and Numpy data structures;
 * V1.3.3 (2018-06-20)
 	- Added more supported external data types: Excel, SPSS, SQLite3, CSV;
 	- Added `Linear Regression` and `ANOVA` to DaPy.Mathematical_statistics;